webgefrickel/webgefrickel.de/public/content/1-contact/contact.en.md

 2. I am an honest and upfront person and I like to question and to be critical.
 And that's what I expect from you, too.
 3. I don't do non-responsive, non-accessible websites, and I test with real devices.
 4. A slow website is a bad website.
 Performance matters, and I care a lot about it.
-5. If you are racist, sexist, antifeminist or just some other kind of asshole, I won't work with or for you.
+5. If you are racist, sexist, antifeminist, homophobic, a weapons dealer or just some other kind of asshole, I won't work with or for you.
 6. I have high expectations regarding my own work.
 In return I expect fair and punctual payment.
 7. I'm not a magician: if your content is crap, your website will be crap—there is nothing I can do about that by coding.
 8. Search engine optimization is voodoo.
 I prefer to build websites for the actual users than for ever-changing corporate algorithms.